 Applying the 3 Words Every Day

-Finding a way to remind yourself of the year will keep you on track with your three words.
-It will make it easier to commit to them.
+Finding a way to remind yourself throughout the year will keep you on track with your three words.
+It will make it easier for you to commit to them.

 "Remember that your day is your week is your month is your year.
 Your success comes from each choice you make along the path.
 And it’s always your choice." ~ Chris Brogan